Ian Alsop

 Ian Clunies Alsop (14 June 1943 - 2 May 2020) was a former British competitive track cyclist.

 Cycling career

-He represented England in the 1966 Commonwealth Games, and he won the gold medal in the 10 mile scratch race.
+Alsop represented the England team in the 1966 Commonwealth Games, and he won the gold medal in the 10 mile scratch race.
 He also competed in the 1 km time trial.

 He also represented Great Britain at the 1968 Olympic Games in Mexico.